timescale/docs/use-timescale/compression/modify-compressed-data.md

 into a compressed chunk, a small amount of data is decompressed to allow a speculative insertion, and block any inserts which could violate constraints.

-For TimescaleDB v2.17.0 and
+For TimescaleDB v2.17.0 and later there is improved delete performance on compressed hypertables when a large amount of data is affected.
+When you delete whole segments of data, filter your deletes by `segment_by` column(s) instead of separate deletes.
-later there is improved performance of deletes on compressed hypertables when a large amount of data is affected.
-This improvement speeds up operations that delete whole segments by skipping the decompression step.
-It is enabled for all deletes that filter by the `segment_by` column(s).
+This considerably increase performance by skipping the decompression step.

 </Tab>